banwarp/benton_epi/covid19/scripts/schoolScripts/01parameterValues.md

   - Alternate base R0 = 2.5 * .021 / .016 = 3.28; Source: OHA modeling used .021 for the pre-intervention beta instead of the .016 that IDM used; therefore 3.28 inflates the base 2.5 R0 by the same factor.

 - Relative infectiousness of presymptomatic or asymptomatic infections
-  - Relative infectiousness = 0.75
+  - Relative infectiousness of asymptomatic infection = 0.75
+  - Relative infectiousness of pre-symptomatic infection is assumed to be the same.
   - Source: https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html#box, Scenario 5

 - Transforming relative infectiousness into transmission probabilities